yannicklamprecht/WorldBorderAPI/README.md

-# BorderAPI 1.13.x
+# BorderAPI 1.8.8 - 1.14.x

+A world border api that allows it to define a world border per player

+## Supported versions

+- 1.8.8
+- 1.11.2
+- 1.12.2
+- 1.13.2
+- 1.14.1 (later on only 1.14.n)

+## Usage

+Obtain the API

+`WorldBorderAPI worldBorderAPI = BorderAPI.getApi();`

 Sends a red screen for a certain time for player.

-`BorderAPI.sendRedScreen(Player player, int time);`
+`WorldBorderAPI#sendRedScreenForSeconds(Player player, int timeSeconds, JavaPlugin javaPlugin);`

-Change the radius per player.
+Change the size per player.

-`BorderAPI.setBorder(Player player, double radius);`
+`WorldBorderAPI#setBorder(Player player, double size);`

-Change the global WorldBorder radius.
-`BorderAPI.setBorder(double radius);`
+Resets the player world border to the global one

+`WorldBorderAPI#resetWorldBorderToGlobal(Player player);`

-Sets the location,radius of the players WorldBorder.
+Sets the location,size of the players WorldBorder.

-`BorderAPI.setBorder(Player player, double radius, Location location);`
+`WorldBorderAPI#setBorder(Player player, double size, Location location);`

-Change the radius of the players WorldBorder in a certain time.
+Change the size of the players WorldBorder in a certain time.

-`BorderAPI.setBorder(Player player, double radius, int seconds);`
+`WorldBorderAPI#setBorder(Player player, double size, int seconds);`

+Gets an instance to modify your stuff yourself

+`WorldBorderAPI#getWorldBorder(Player p)`

-Changes the radius of the WorldBorder in a certain time.
+Gets an instance of the global WorldBorder
-`BorderAPI.setBorder(double radius, int seconds);`

-With this method you are able to set your own modified WorldBorder an the certain action `BorderAPI.setBorder(Player player, WorldBorder border, WorldBorderAction action);`
+`WorldBorderAPI#getWorldBorder`